César Isella: The solo career

 He returned to Argentina on 29 October 1983, when he had been democratically elected President Raúl Alfonsín, at which time it provided a pointed recital at the Estadio Obras Sanitarias.
 At the time of return from exile, Isella participated in historical performances, as he did in the Luna Park with Horacio Guarany, the Cosquín Festival in the summer of 1984 and Sanitation mass readings of Silvio Rodríguez and Pablo Milanés, singers censored by the military regime.

 In 1984 he made with Victor Heredia and Quartet Zupay the show "Song for poetry", poems set to music composed by Pablo Neruda, Maria Elena Walsh and José Pedroni presented with a resounding success in the Luna Park, recital which later was released on an album that sold 300,000 copies.
 That year also made an unprecedented call for young authors, receiving more than 1,000 songs, of which selected ten, with which he composed his album dawn Fragile.

-In 1985 presented in the Teatro Alvear in Buenos Aires "Isella to All", with the participation of Armando Tejada Gómez, the Cuchi Leguizamón, Los Trovadores, Teresa Parodi, Los Carabajal, the National Argentinian Folk Ballet of the Chúcaro and Norma Viola and The Huancara, among others.
+In 1985 presented in the Teatro Alvear in Buenos Aires "Isella to All", with the participation of Armando Tejada Gómez, the Cuchi Leguizamón, Los Trovadores, Teresa Parodi, Los Carabajal, the National Argentine Folk Ballet of the Chúcaro and Norma Viola and The Huancara, among others.
 That same year, even during the government's dictatorship Augusto Pinochet, it was reintroduced in Chile, after thirteen years of ban.

 In 1987 started a radio program broadcast music by Radio Excelsior (then Radio La Red), which continues until today (2008).
 In 1993 made the album Song to benefit all of the UNESCO, in which the famous theme song is played Joan Manuel Serrat, Silvio Rodríguez, Pablo Milanés, Tania Libertad, Guadalupe Pineda, Jairo, Manuel Mijares, Osvaldo Pugliese, Inti-Illimani, Miguel Mateos, Ástor Piazzolla, Atahualpa Yupanqui, Lito Vitale and himself.
 The album received the ACE Awards.